Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": The Hub Highway Hypothesis

 \section{The Hub Highway Hypothesis}

-In the previous section, we established through a series of careful benchmarking experiments that there appears to be no discernible difference in performance between HNSW and its flat counterpart with no hierarchical graph structure.
 We now turn our attention to studying why the hierarchy appears to provide no benefit in the search process.
 In our experiments, we observed that a small fraction of nodes appear in the set of near neighbors for a disproportionate number of other vectors.
 We thus conjecture that the hub structure prevalent in high-dimensional data performs the same functional role as the hierarchy.

-\begin{hypothesis*}[Hub Highways] In high-dimensional metric spaces, $k$-NN proximity graphs form a highway routing structure where a small subset of nodes are well-connected and heavily traversed, particularly in the early stages of graph search. \end{hypothesis*}
+\begin{hypothesis*}[Hub Highways] \itshape In high-dimensional metric spaces, $k$-NN proximity graphs form a highway routing structure where a small subset of nodes are well-connected and heavily traversed, particularly in the early stages of graph search. \end{hypothesis*}

-We remark that the existence of hub nodes in high-dimensional space is not a new observation and has in fact been studied in the prior literature on small world graphs.
-The novelty of our hypothesis lies in connecting the idea of hubness to the notion of accelerating near neighbor search in proximity graphs.
+We remark that the existence of hub nodes in high-dimensional space is not a new observation \cite{Radovanovi2010HubsIS}.
+The novelty of our hypothesis lies in connecting the idea of hubness to the notion of accelerating near neighbor search in ANN proximity graphs.
 In particular, we conjecture that near neighbor queries over proximity graphs in high dimensions often spend the majority of their time visiting hub nodes early on in the search process before converging to a local neighborhood of near neighbors.
 This procedure succeeds because hub nodes are very well connected to other parts of the graph and thereby efficiently route queries to the appropriate neighborhood in much the same manner that the layered hierarchy purports to do.

-In many applications, such as clustering, hubness is often considered an undesirable property that harms algorithmic performance, thereby motivating the need for hubness reduction techniques \cite{ZelnikManor2004SelfTuningSC}.
-On the contrary, our \textit{Hub Highway Hypothesis} presents a case where hubness offers a distinct advantage in a practical algorithmic setting.

 In the remainder of this section, we present an experimental design and a series of results that provide empirical evidence in the affirmative for the existence of such a highway routing mechanism amongst hubs in navigable small world graphs.